Developing a greener or more sustainable office isn’t just good for the environment. It’s also good for business.

 More and more companies realise the need to act now.
 If you’re one of them, here are some sustainable office ideas that you can follow to help reduce your environmental footprint, no matter the building you’re in.

 For example, take advantage of natural light as much as you can to reduce your electricity needs, and (if possible) install a solar hot water system and a rainwater tank.

-Think about what appliances really need to be left on overnight.
-Although leaving devices in standby mode is better than leaving them completely on, it still wastes electricity.
-If all your computers are connected to a server, there are ways you can schedule them to shut down at a certain time of night.
+Think about what appliances need to remain on overnight.
+Although keeping devices in standby mode is better than leaving them entirely on, it still wastes electricity.
+If all your computers are connected to a server, there are ways you can schedule them to shut down at a specific time of night.
 This is a great way to combat staff just locking their screens and walking out at the end of the day.
 Otherwise, consider making it company policy staff have to turn off their equipment before they leave for the day.

-You should also conduct a spot check of your office to make sure that there are no leaky taps in your kitchen, toilet or shower facilities.
+You should also conduct a spot check of your office to ensure no leaky taps in your kitchen, toilet, or shower facilities.
 And invest in aerators to reduce excess water flow.

-You should also make sure that your office printer cartridges are recycled.
+You should also make sure that your office printer cartridges get recycled.

 Most offices could cut back considerably on their paper use.
 Or, at the very least, ensure that they use recycled paper.

-If printing is essential, encourage your staff to print double-sided and to avoid printing emails.
-You could even roll out a “clean, green” message under your email signatures.
-This will prompt every staff member to think before printing.
+If printing is essential, encourage your staff to print double-sided and avoid printing emails.
+You could even roll out a “clean, green” message under your email signatures, which will prompt every staff member to think before printing.
 It’s also an idea to place a scrap paper bin next to the printer for failed print jobs (particularly single-sided jobs) and encourage your staff to reuse this stash for notetaking or brainstorming.

-Another solution is to implement card readers which will reduce your company’s printing pace straight away by holding staff accountable and reducing unclaimed prints.
+Another solution is to implement card readers on your printers, which will reduce your company’s printing pace by holding staff accountable and reducing unclaimed prints.

 Providing whiteboards and laptops is another sustainable office idea that helps to reduce paper use.
-Hand dryers or tea towels can also be provided to negate the need for paper towels.
+And hand dryers or tea towels negate the need for paper towels.

-This includes equipment like air conditioners, computers and lunchroom appliances.
-You can also go through your office and look at lighting options.
-Depending on the types of lighting you currently have, you may be able to upgrade to more energy efficient light globes.
-They may set you back a little more initially, but they cost less to run and last way longer than standard globes.
+Depending on the types of lighting you currently have, you may also be able to upgrade to more energy-efficient light globes.
+These may set you back a little more initially, but they cost less to run and last a lot longer than standard globes.